 Aside from this, you may also be able to recover for the emotional pain of losing a loved one.
-If your loved one died in a car crash you were not involved in, you might have a “wrongful death lawsuit.”
+If your loved suffered a wrongful death in Dallas from a car accident you were not involved in, you might have a “wrongful death lawsuit.”
 Parents, spouses, and children of the deceased can recover compensation for the emotional pain of losing a loved one.
 Among other damages, this compensation can be substantial.

 Emotional Trauma Lawsuit

 There are two types of lawsuits that deal directly with emotional trauma: “intentional infliction of emotional distress” (IIED), and “negligent infliction of emotional distress” (NIED).
 To sue for intentional infliction of emotional distress, the actor must have done the following: